 In this article, we’ll look at a balanced view of the pros and cons of offering net-terms financing.

 More customers can mean more diverse customers.
 The more customers you have, the less dependence you’ll have on any one customer.
 A diverse customer base can also mean some shielding from cyclical events in specific industries, seasonality, and bankruptcies.
+For example, GoMaterials was able to expand into new markets after finding a way to offer payment terms in the USA.

 After looking at a number of advantages to offering payment on credit, let’s look at a few disadvantages to give us a well-rounded view of offering customer credit.